 Some come by cars packed with all their belongings, driving southward across the US/Mexico border after months of harassment by la migra.
 Some buy one-way tickets to CDMX because they’ve lost their asylum cases, and are “escorted” to their boarding gates by immigration officials.
 Still others arrive in handcuffs and leg shackles and chains via ICE AIR, on the twice-weekly charter flights that ship deportees straight out of immigration detention in Houston to Gate N in the corner of the Mexico City airport, often carrying nothing with them but whatever they could fit in a small plastic bag, with no cell phones, no cash, and no family waiting for them when they arrive.

-Regardless of how they arrive, the majority of the 1,000s of deportees and returnees living in Mexico City today have one thing in common: their nightmare began well before Donald Trump took office, under Presidents Bush, Clinton and especially Obama (whom longtime immigration activists refer to as the Deporter-in-Chief).
+Regardless of how they arrive, the majority of the thousands of deportees and returnees living in Mexico City today have one thing in common: their nightmare began well before Donald Trump took office, under Presidents Bush, Clinton and especially Obama (whom longtime immigration activists refer to as the Deporter-in-Chief).
 And now that they’re back in their country of birth, the nightmare is far from over.
 In addition to missing the loved ones left behind, they face rejection on native soil.
 Many fellow citizens view them as traitors who abandoned their country and have now been Americanized.
 Some barely speak Spanish, others speak but cannot read or write.
 Finding work is often difficult.
 Because of Mexico’s labyrinthine bureaucracies, and despite being Mexican citizens, they often find themselves ironically once again without the necessary paperwork that employers, landlords and educational facilities require.
 Returning to their country of origin, they most often describe themselves as “ni de aquí, ni de allá”—neither from here, nor from there.

 Diego María, 36